Created by C.J. Box

 When she first showed up, C.J.
 Box’s CASSIE DEWELL was and only a supporting character in his 2013 novel, The Highway, which won the Edgar for Best Novel.
 A thirty-something sheriff’s investigator in Lewis and Clark County in Montana, she worried she might have only been promoted because of a series of articles in the Helena Independent Record blasting the department about its lack of diversity.

-But from small things, baby, big things someday come, and she was soon the star of what is now referred to as Box’s Highway Quartet, which includes Back of Beyond (2011), the afore-mentioned The Highway, Badlands (2015), and Paradise Valley (2017), the latter two featuring Cassie taking over as the main protagonist from her older partner CODY HOYT, and eventually partnering with his widow, Jenny Hoyt, a sheriff’s deputy with “issues.”
+But from small things, baby, big things someday come, and she was soon the star of what was once referred to as Box’s Highway Quartet, which included Back of Beyond (2011), the afore-mentioned The Highway, Badlands (2015), and Paradise Valley (2017), the latter two featuring Cassie taking over as the main protagonist from her older partner CODY HOYT, and eventually partnering with his widow, Jenny Hoyt, a sheriff’s deputy with “issues.”

 When the quartet wrapped up, I figured that would be the last we’d see of Cassie, but dang if she didn’t return in The Bitterroots (2019).
-But this time she’s on her own, no longer with the sheriff’s department, intent on starting over with her own detective agency.
+This time she’s on her own, no longer with the sheriff’s department, intent on starting over with her own detective agency.

 If Box decides to make this into a series, it should be interesting.
 Cassie’s never quite fit into the macho culture of the “West.”
 She’s tough enough to survive in it, and she’s certainly cobbled together an impressive track record, but she’s also human, suffering from low self-esteem and professional doubts.
 It’ll be interesting to see where Box takes her.